 Contest entry must be at least 10 continuous acres of one hybrid number.
+No intercropping acreage may be included in a contest entry.
 Entry field may be larger than 10 acres.
 Contestant may select the best 10 acres in a corn field of the entered hybrid.
 The entry can be located anywhere in the continental United States.
 The land entered in the contest must be owned or leased by the entrant.
 If leased, the lessor's name is required to be disclosed on the Harvest Entry.